Lublin R-XII

-The Lublin R-XII was the Polish three-seat sports and touring aircraft, designed in 1930 in the Plage i Laśkiewicz factory in Lublin, that remained a prototype.
+The Lublin R-XII was a Polish three-seat sports and touring aircraft, designed in 1930 in the Plage i Laśkiewicz factory in Lublin, that remained a prototype.

 Design and development

 Plage i Laśkiewicz works was among factories, that developed sports aircraft for an order of the LOPP paramilitary organization.
 Its design, the Lublin R-XII, was basically a scaled down passenger aircraft Lublin R-XI.
 The main designer was Jerzy Rudlicki.
 The only prototype was flown in autumn 1930 (registration SP-AFB).
 It was not built in series.

 The aircraft was not successful and its performance was not satisfactory because of too much weight.
 It did not take part in the 3rd Polish Light Aircraft contest because of a weight limit.
 It was owned by the factory and little used, after a few years it was scrapped.
 The R-XII was the only sports aircraft of Plage i Laśkiewicz.